FAQS

 What options and upgrades can I add?

 East Branch Homes and their finishes can be customized with additional costs (hourly design, budget, and management fees).
-Typical upgrades include changes in fixtures and finishes, having a standing seam roof instead of architectural asphalt shingles, adding a garage, porch, finished basement or vaulted ceilings.
+Typical upgrades include changes in fixtures and finishes, addition of standing seam roof instead of architectural asphalt shingles, adding a garage, porch, finished basement or vaulted ceilings.

 Can I supply my own plans?